A non-profit research to create a prototype kit for people on the spectrum.

 - AI Research

 Despite being a widespread condition, Autism Spectrum Disorder (ASD) still remains unclear for the majority of the population.
-This is why we started our project, focusing on desk and field research to better understand the people's condition.
-To do so, we involved various design disciplines, AI specialists, and worked closely with people that live with ASD.
+This is why we started this design project, focusing on desk and field research to better understand the people's condition.
+To do so, we involved various design disciplines, Aritificial Intelligence specialists, and worked closely with people that live with ASD.

-Children with ASD may also have difficulties in staying focused, communicating, and understanding others' perspectives.
+Children with ASD may also have difficulties staying focused, communicating, and understanding others' perspectives.

 The research project allowed us to test a new way to access valuable data through a human-centered design approach.
 Our team defined the relevant data based on user research in three steps: